JessieZ96/SAR-to-Optical/README.md

 ## Translation

-This part, Pix2pixHD is used as the backbone.
+In this part, Pix2pixHD is used as the backbone.
 The code borrows heavily from https://github.com/NVIDIA/pix2pixHD.

 * datasets